 Concordia Maritime signs further time charter contract for P-MAX tanker

-Concordia Maritime has signed a contract to charter out another P-MAX tanker.
-The contract, which comes into effect at the beginning of February 2016, is for one year with an option for a further year.
-The contract partner is a UK shipping company.
+Concordia Maritime has signed a contract to charter out the P-MAX tanker Stena Provence.
+The contract is for one year, with an option for a further year, and runs from mid-September 2017.
+The contractual partner is one of the world’s largest oil and gas companies.